Sheena Belarmino: Personal life

-Belarmino was born on December 15, 2005 in Cebu City, Philippines.
+Belarmino was born on December 15, 2005, in Cebu City, Philippines.
 She started singing and dancing at the age of three.
 As the youngest of five siblings, her mother often describes her as timid at home but is confident on stage.
 She is also a star student and a high achiever at school.
 Belarmino went to University of Cebu.

 Career

 Dance Kids

 In 2015, Belarmino joined Dance Kids.
-At nine-years old, she was one of the youngest contender from the Visayas.
-She made it to the quarter finals in which AC Bonifacio and Lucky Ancheta (collectively known as Lucky Aces) emerged as the winner of the said competition.
+At nine years old, she was one of the youngest contenders from the Visayas.
+She made it to the quarter-finals in which AC Bonifacio and Lucky Ancheta (collectively known as Lucky Aces) emerged as the winner of the said competition.

 Tawag ng Tanghalan Kids

 In 2017, Belarmino joined Tawag ng Tanghalan kids.
 She sang Rachel Platten's "Fight Song" in which she won as the daily winner.

-She stunned the judges with her performance of Demi Lovato's "Stone Cold" garnered almost 5 million views on Youtube.
+She stunned the judges with her performance of Demi Lovato's "Stone Cold" garnered almost 5 million views on YouTube.
 She was hailed as the 4th placer and became the only female grand finalist against all other male contenders including the TNT Boys in which John Clyde Talili emerged as the winner.

+In 2024, TNT Kids returned for its 2nd season.
+Belarmino became a hurado (judge) and the first TNT alumni to do this.

 Your Face Sounds Familiar Kids: Season 2

 In 2018, Belarmino joined Your Face Sounds Familiar Kids Season 2.
 The show lasted for 15 weeks.
 In the pilot episode, She impersonated the Popstar Royalty Sarah Geronimo and performed "Tala" which bagged her the first win.
-The performance became viral with 9.8 million+ views on Youtube.
+The performance became viral with 9.8 million+ views on YouTube.

 Belarmino also impersonated Darren Espanto, Whitney Houston, Chris Brown, Jennifer Lopez, Nicki Minaj, Regine Velasquez, Ariana Grande, Jessa Zaragoza, Sharon Cuneta, Olivia Newton-John, Donna Summer, Alanis Morissette, Miley Cyrus and Ariana Grande (together with AC Bonifacio), and Beyoncé.

-Her performance as KZ Tandingan earned her a top trending spot on Youtube.
+Her performance as KZ Tandingan earned her a top trending spot on YouTube.
 Belarmino has five wins in total, the most wins in the entire YFSF run.

 ASAP Natin ‘To

 Belarmino was previously part of a Sing and Dance girl group called Just A.S.K., together with AC Bonifacio and Krystal Brimner.
 The trio initially performed on Gandang Gabi, Vice! with fans asking the network to debut them as an official girl group.
-The Trio also had the chance to perform with their Idol, Sarah Geronimo on ASAP Natin ‘To The trio would debut as a group on March 1, 2020, however, due to the COVID-19 restrictions in the country, the group's stint was short-lived.
+The Trio also had the chance to perform with their Idol, Sarah Geronimo on ASAP Natin ‘To The trio would debut as a group on March 1, 2020, until the COVID-19 pandemic kicked in, resulting in restrictions that would keep the group's stint short-lived.

 At the age of 15, Belarmino is the youngest regular performer on the show.
-In April 2021, ASAP formed a singing group called the New Gen Divas, in which Belarmino is a member along with Zephanie (later replaced by Fatima Lagueras aka Fana), Elha Nympha, and Janine Berdin, with Sheena representing the color yellow in the group.
+In April 2021, ASAP formed a singing group called the New Gen Divas, in which Belarmino is a member along with Zephanie (later replaced by Fatima Lagueras aka Fana following her transfer to GMA Network in 2022), Elha Nympha, and Janine Berdin, with Sheena representing the color yellow in the group.